NanaOdamme/DOTA/README.md

 ## Credits

-This project was built by **Nana Akosua** and **King Bygone**.
+This project was built by **Nana Akosua** and **Isaac Annor (King Bygone)**.
 Our combined efforts and dedication have brought this platform to life, and we are excited to continue improving and expanding its capabilities.

 We hope you enjoy using DOTA as much as we enjoyed building it.
 Your feedback and contributions are always welcome!